manubunnyy/HealthAI/README.md

 # HealthAI
-Team Project on Health &amp; Diet by Team Errorists
+Team Project on Health by Team MediMadness